||BOLIVIA MOUNTAINEERING AND GLACIER SCHOOL

 Directed by internationally recognized IFMGA guide Jon Tierney who has been climbing in Acadia since 1982.
 Jon has over 30 years of local and worldwide experience.
 The IFMGA requires full AMGA certification as a rock, alpine and ski mountaineering guide.

-All AMGCS instructors are certified by either the AMGA or the PCIA and all guides have been trained or certified by the AMGA.
+Climbing instructors are certified by either the AMGA or the PCIA - many are certified by both.
+All guides are trained or certified by the AMGA.

 • Since 1994 •